Adventure Week 2023

 You are welcome to come up with team cheers or decorate your AW shirt to show your team spirit.
 The more team spirit you have, the faster your group will bond.
 Be on the lookout for new kids who may need help getting to know the other kids in your group.
 If you have a child on your team who you think may need some extra help, we have One2One Buddies available.
 While at the various stations, your main job will be to help with “crowd control” by making sure that everyone is listening, not distracting others, not being disruptive, and is playing kindly.
 You will need to safely guide your group to each station in your rotation at the appropriate time and get them seated at the next station.

 You will have 20 minutes with each group to teach them a portion of the Gospel and then meet in small groups.
 Your site leader will contact you with how the lessons will be divided up for the week.
-The theme of each night’s lesson can be found in the Volunteer Guide.
+Our gospel lessons come from a Gospel tract for children by Matthias Ministries called “Who Will Be King?”.
+The theme of each night’s lesson can be found on the Elementary Overview on page 10 of this Volunteer Guide.
 The last 7-8 minutes of your time will be spent meeting in small groups.
 Gospel Station Leaders will have the same group of kids from each rotation every night.
 We want you to have the opportunity to have consistent interaction with groups of kids.
 During this time you will be asking them application questions that go along with the gospel message shared that night.
 You will be praying with the small group for the missions focus for the night.
 There will be a clipboard in your room for you to write down any significant interaction with certain kids.
 Please try to use this clipboard so that the Prayer Team can pray specifically for them.
 Remember, it is not your goal to pray a prayer of salvation with the children.
 We believe this is the role of the parent or other significant adult in that child’s life.
 However, it is your goal to see that all the children leave at the end of the week with a greater understanding of what Jesus did for them on the cross and a hunger and thirst to know him more.
 If you have a child who seems really ready to ask Jesus to be their Savior, we encourage you to talk with their team leader and one of you can talk with the child’s parent.
 If you are unsure if the child’s parent is a believer, please find one of us on the AW Leadership Team or Children’s Ministry staff and we will gladly help you best minister to the child and their parent.

 You will be leading the groups in a game each night on the grass by the lower parking lot.
 Please help the children and group leaders have a fun and high-energy time without getting too competitive.
 We want the goal of this time to be for the kids to have fun, get some energy out, and get to know each other, not to prove who has the “best” team.
 If you can make the night’s memory verse be part of the game, that would be great!
 The game time will last about 12 minutes and then the kids will be served their snack and water.
 Snack time is a great time to get to know the kids and ask them to say their memory verse.
 Please be on the lookout for kids who seem to be having a hard time getting involved with their team or making friends.
 Sometimes these kids need a little help joining in.